Variables

 As shown above, a variable in Bleach can be declared through the use of the let keyword.

-Moreover, since there is no idea of immutability of variables in Bleach, it's allowed to assign different values of different types at different points in time to the declared variable.
+Moreover, since there is no idea of immutability of variables in Bleach, it is allowed to assign different values of different types at different points in time to the declared variable.
 To do that, the programmer uses the assignment operator =.

 let foo;